UPDATE 2-Endemol says gets offer from Time Warner

 The approach "does not change anything.
 Our main focus is on reaching a solution with lenders.
 Those discussions continue to make good progress and we are confident that an agreement would put the business on a firm financial footing," said Charlie Armitstead, an external spokesman for Endemol.

-The broadcaster is owned by Italian Prime Minister Silvio Berlusconi's Mediaset (MS.MI), Goldman Sach's (GS.N) Capital Partners and Cyrte Investments, a boutique firm which manages Endemol founder John de Mol's investments.
+The broadcaster is owned by Italian Prime Minister Silvio Berlusconi's Mediaset , Goldman Sach's Capital Partners and Cyrte Investments, a boutique firm which manages Endemol founder John de Mol's investments.

 "The lenders would be looking to recoup their loans," said a London-based analyst who declined to be quoted by name because he does not officially follow the company.